-John Francesa died in Fayetteville on 29 November 1965.
-Obituaries described him as a native of Italy and a road contractor, as well as president of the Acme Construction Company.
-They made no mention of him as the leader of J.M.
-Francesa and Company of Fayetteville.
+John Francesa, at age 72, died in Fayetteville on 29 November 1965.
+Various obituaries described him as a native of Italy and a road contractor, as well as president of the Acme Construction Company.
 As a contractor, he also participated in the construction of Kanawha Boulevard, Skyline Drive, and Blue Ridge Parkway, in addition to the aforementioned projects (Beckley Post-Herald, 1965: 4; The Raleigh Register, 1965: 3; Charleston Daily Mail, 1965: 6).
-His daughter Doris Tina Francesa operated the family business following her father's death.
+His daughter Doris Tina Francesa operated the family business following her father's death and managed the 1967 strike.
 In 2008, she died at age 80 (Beckley Register-Herald, 2008).